Last Updated on: 29th October 2023, 09:53 am

 Scared Parrot Body Language

-- An extended neck, throwing its head forward or downward
+- An extended neck, moving its head downward.

-- Slightly unfurled wings in anticipation of a flight as a means to escape.
+- Slightly unfurled wings in anticipation of a flight as a means of escape.

 Parrot Scared of Hands

-Your parrot might have no problem flying to perch, standing on your head, or scaling your shoulder.
-However, once you extend your hand to pet, feed, or hold your parrot, it feels afraid.
-This can be for the following reasons:
+The parrot might have no problem flying to a perch, standing on your head, or scaling your shoulder.
+If it feels afraid once you extend a hand to pet, feed, or hold it, there are other reasons:

 - Wild-caught.
-This may be the source of trauma as it was brusquely grabbed and mishandled.
+Perhaps it was brusquely grabbed and mishandled.

 - Poorly raised.
-The person who reared the parrot may have been too rough or avoided handling the parrot.
+The person who reared them may have been too rough or never handled the parrot.

-Unless you have a strong bond with your parrot, all birds will naturally jerk away from the hands that are thrust into their space.
-Your parrot isn’t afraid; it just doesn’t know that you can trust it yet.
+Unless you have a strong bond with the parrot, all birds naturally avoid hands thrust into their space.
+The parrot isn’t afraid; it doesn’t know that it can trust you yet.

 If the parrot is warming to you, hand-feed it some food.
-Don’t do this for all meals as it might refuse to eat while it’s still getting used to you.
-Instead, a small meal in the morning or evening can encourage the parrot to trust your hands.
+A small meal in the morning or evening can lead to the parrot trusting your hands.